bryansills/Dusty/server/README.md

 Once your Docker virtual machine is up and running, build the server by executing the following command within the root of this repository:

 ```
-$ ./gradlew :server:build
+$ docker build -t dusty-server .'
 ```

-After the build finishes, run the following Docker commands from within the `./server/` folder of the repository:
+After the build finishes, run the following Docker commands to launch the web server:

 ```
-$ docker build -t dusty-server .
 $ docker-machine ip
 $ docker run -it -p 8080:8080 --rm dusty-server
 ```